Collector Journal Archive

 Danish Modern Lounge Chair

-Today’s spotlight is a live Easy Live Auction lot with strong visual documentation: a Charlotte Rhead tube-lined vase for Crown Ducal.
+Henry Adams Fine Art Auctioneers has listed a Charlotte Rhead tube-lined vase for Crown Ducal with strong visual documentation.
 For ceramics, image quality is a major value driver — crisp close-ups can materially reduce attribution and condition uncertainty.

 Read deep dive →